 This page will describe the definition of social anxiety disorder, and all the different manifestations of it.
 People often don't recognize when they have it.
-The best way to define social anxiety disorder is to look at the diagnostic criteria
+One of the best way to define social anxiety disorder is to look at the diagnostic criteria

 Many different experiences you may have never thought of can be categorized as types of social anxiety.

-Fear of Interacting with People in Authority.
-This is a fear of interacting with bosses, supervisors, teachers, police officers etc. How would this affect your ability to respond when taking directions from your boss?
+This is a fear of interacting with bosses, supervisors, teachers, police officers, etc. How would this affect your ability to respond when taking directions from your boss?
 Often people with this form of anxiety will tell me their boss or supervisor has challenged their behavior as defiant or asked them about their demeanor when in fact they are just anxious.
 I have heard similar stories from children who have this experience with teachers.

 Watch a brief video about this here